luketudge/introduction-to-programming/topics/intro.md

 * Unlike in math, the two sides of an equation with `=` are not interchangeable.
 Instead, the result of the command on the right is first worked out (or [evaluated](extras/glossary.md#evaluate)) and then assigned into the name on the left.
 (Try swapping the two sides of the `=` command on [line 9](examples/greeting_personal.py#L9)).
 * The order of lines in a Python program matters.
 Python runs each line in turn.
 So if our program uses a variable, that variable must be assigned *above* the line on which it is used.
 (Try placing [line 16](examples/greeting_personal.py#L16) at the top of the program file instead of at the bottom).
 * We can use almost any name we like for a variable.
 We need only be consistent in using that same name throughout our program.
 (Try replacing both occurrences of the variable `name` with something arbitrary like `x` or `y`).
 * There are however some limitations on valid variable names in Python.
-For example, they can contain numbers but cannot begin with a number (Try replacing both occurrences of the variable `name` with either `name1` or `1name`), and they cannot contain spaces because Python would interpret this as the names of two separate variables (Try replacing `name` with `my name`).
+For example, they can contain numbers but cannot begin with a number (try replacing both occurrences of the variable `name` with either `name1` or `1name`), and they cannot contain spaces because Python would interpret this as the names of two separate variables (try replacing `name` with `my name`).
 * It is possible to use the name of a built-in function (such as `print` or `input`) as a variable name in Python, but this is not a good idea as it will temporarily overwrite the function and prevent us from using it in the remainder of our program.
 (Try replacing both occurrences of the variable `name` with `print`).

 In general, we should avoid choosing abstract variable names like `x` and try always to choose a variable name that describes the intended contents of the variable.